varjolintu/keepassxc-proxy/README.md

 This is still heavily under development.

-keepassxc-proxy listens stdin from keepassxc-browser extension and transfers the data to UDP port 19700 which KeePassXC listens.
+keepassxc-proxy listens stdin from keepassxc-browser extension and transfers the data to Unix domain socket `/tmp/kpxc_server` which KeePassXC listens.
+Under Windows this is a named pipe with the name `kpxc_server`.

-To use the C++ version download the sources and just run `cmake -DCMAKE_BUILD_TYPE=Release .` and make sure you have `boost_system` library installed.
+To build the C++ version download the sources and just run `cmake -DCMAKE_BUILD_TYPE=Release .` and make sure you have `boost_system` library installed.
 After that `make` should compile the actual proxy application.

-There's a Python GUI version in the `python` folder.
-If you want to try semi-manual install please try the scripts from `install` folder.
+Windows users should use the Qt version.
+Python version is currently missing the latest features.

 If you have already installed the JSON script from KeePassXC's settings you can just change the path of the executable from the JSON file to the proxy application.